 When it comes to the appearance of this asana, Vrikshasana, is like a steady and graceful tree.
 It is termed after Sanskrit words vriksha meaning tree and asana meaning pose.
 For this particular pose, unlike other poses in yoga, you need to keep the eyes open so that you can keep your body balance.
 Tree pose is essentially a balancing pose, and it does have many benefits which lie in both improving the balance of the body as well as enhancing the entire nervous system.
 Whenever your balance in this pose, you are inclined to focus your mind, and since you are focussing, you actually realize that you are balancing.
 Whenever your mind wanders, your body does the same.
 Stress, as well as tension, causes problems in attaining balance.

 While you stabilize your mind as well as a body through stretching in this asana, it also strengthens the joints along with the bones and also expands both the chest and the hips.
 It also loosens your shoulders and also tones the arms.

 The best way to practice Tree pose yoga is on an empty stomach.
 You should have taken the meal at least four to five hours prior to practice this yoga.
 This provides ample time for your body in order to digest the food and also energize the body which makes it ready for the activity.

 It is preferred that this asana should be done in the morning.
 It involves both concentrations as well as focus, and it is the best way to channelize these two aspects in the morning as your mind is clear of both worries and stress from all the happenings that occur in the day.

-Steps to Do Tree Yoga Pose
+How To Do Tree Yoga Pose (Vrikshasana)

 - First, you need to stand as erect as you can and drop the arms to both sides of your body.